SGX board lot sizes: A win for retail investors?

 [SINGAPORE] Having smaller board lot sizes for some stocks on the Singapore Exchange (SGX) is a positive move, but the change is only part of the wider equation of making the local market more attractive, industry players said.

-The exchange said that the lower minimum investment size for higher-priced securities would potentially broaden investor participation.
+The exchange which issued a consultation paper on this topic on Friday (Jan 23), said that the lower minimum investment size for higher-priced securities would potentially broaden investor participation.

 This will increase trading activity and enable investors to access higher-priced securities easily to build more diversified portfolios.